joxborrow/prac_applications/README.md

 - Drivers who had passengers that were not kids, and who occupation was not in farming, fishing, or forestry were also mor likely to accept coupons
-- Those who go to bars more than once a month, had passengers that were not a kid, and were not widowed were likely to accept coupons
+- Those who go to bars more than once a month, and had passengers that were not a kid, and were not widowed were likely to accept coupons
 - Those who go to bars more than once a month and are under the age of 30 were also likely to accept coupons